3seoksw/3seoksw.github.io/_paper-reviews/Dynaformer-Review.md

 </p>

 _Figure 3._ and _Figure 4._ are the same model architecture, but for the sake of easy understanding of the Dynaformer using the Transformer-style architecture representation, _Figure 3._ can be redrawn as _Figure 4._.
+The following figures specify each part from the Dynaformer.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">